aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 needs to have the minimum proposer stake required.
 Off-chain components can subscribe to CreateProposalEvent to track proposal creation and proposal ids.
 2. Voters can vote on a proposal.
 Their voting power is derived from the backing stake pool.
-A stake pool can vote on a proposal multiple times as long as the total voting power of these votes don't exceed its total voting power.
+A stake pool can vote on a proposal multiple times as long as the total voting power of these votes doesn't exceed its total voting power.

 -  [Resource `GovernanceResponsbility`](#0x1_aptos_governance_GovernanceResponsbility)